 It might seem appealing to have adorable little puppies in your home and then make some extra cash by selling them.
 In reality, however, this is a difficult task — breeding any type of dog, including stud boxer dogs, requires a large amount of time, money, and emotional energy.
 It's important to make sure you understand all the phases of dog breeding, raising puppies, and selling them before you commit to breeding your boxer.

 The first thing you'll need to do before breeding your boxer is to get its American Kennel Club (AKC) paperwork in order.
 The AKC is the entity that registers purebred dogs and keeps track of pedigrees.

 You'll also want to make sure your boxer is healthy, especially if you have a female.
 Get your dog dewormed and have her heart tested.
 Then get all of your dog's vaccinations up to date.

 The AKC sets standards for the boxer breed.
 Make sure you're comparing these standards to any potential mates.
 A boxer's head and muzzle should be the correct proportions.
 Its eyes must be dark brown, looking forward and not too small or deeply set.
 Ears must be medium-sized and set wide and high on the skull.
 The boxer coat is short, smooth, and glossy, with a brindle or fawn coloring.

 To find a stud (male) or bitch (female), take out an ad in a newspaper, research local dog breeders, or ask your veterinarian or pet store to give you recommendations.

-Get the dogs together once or twice before you actually breed them, so they can get to know each other.
-This is also a good time to see the temperament of each dog and plan whose house the breeding will take place.
+Get your boxers together once or twice before you actually breed them so they can get to know each other.
+This is also a good time to see the temperament of each dog and plan where the breeding will take place.

-Look for signs of swelling in her genital area; she will often move her tail to one side, this is called flagging and is a good sign that she is ovulating and ready to mate.
+Look for signs of swelling in the dog's genital area.
+She will often move her tail to one side.
+This is called flagging, and it's a good sign that she's ovulating and ready to mate.
 Keep the female away from all other male dogs except the boxer stud you have chosen.